-All school staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All school staff should be aware that abuse, neglect, exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.

 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Harm can include the impact of witnessing ill treatment of others, in particular in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.

 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school, and that children may be at risk from extra-familial harm (e.g. criminal exploitation).
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults, or another child or children.
 The Children Act 1989 introduced the concept of "Significant Harm" as the threshold that justifies compulsory intervention in family life in the interests of children.